MP-Web Compliance Threshold Rules Advanced setup

 Dynamic Filtering enables compliance to be conditional based on the values of other Variables or Calculations.
 For example, a compliance limit may only apply when a pump is discharging, or an engine is on, or compliance is excluded during a start-up phase.

-Don’t apply any Filtering - This is the default option, meaning there are no filters running and all values failing a Grid-based limit or Calculated limit will be marked as a breach.
+Don’t apply any Filtering - This is the default option, meaning no filters are running and all values failing a Grid-based limit or Calculated limit will be marked as a breach.

 Variable - Filters the selected compliance data against the data present in another Variable.